combwizard/Twitch-Channel-Points-Miner-v2/README.md

 ## How it works

-The miner connects to Twitch over GraphQL, PubSub WebSockets, and IRC.
+The miner connects to Twitch over GraphQL, real-time WebSockets (Hermes by default), and IRC.
 It tracks which streamers are live, watches up to **two channels at a time** (a Twitch limit), and performs configured actions for each active stream.

+Twitch shut down the legacy PubSub WebSocket API in April 2025.
+This fork includes the [Hermes WebSocket integration](https://github.com/rdavydov/Twitch-Channel-Points-Miner-v2/pull/728) from upstream PR #728. **`use_hermes=True` is the default.** Set `use_hermes=False` only if you still need the old PubSub transport for testing.

 Streamer priority is controlled by the `priority` setting and the order of your streamer list.
 When using `followers=True`, channels can be sorted by follow date (`FollowersOrder.ASC` or `DESC`).
 Use `blacklist=[...]` to exclude specific channels from a follower-based list.